History

 Rectangle

-In 1957, the School decreed as its emblem and official seal the bust of Archimedes with the words ΠΑ ΒΩ ΚΑΙ ΤΑΝ ΓΑΝ ΚΙΝΩ O (give me a place to stand, and I will move the Earth) inscribed on it, while the colour of the School was designated yellow.
+In 1957, the Faculty decreed as its emblem and official seal the bust of Archimedes with the words ΠΑ ΒΩ ΚΑΙ ΤΑΝ ΓΑΝ ΚΙΝΩ (“give me a place to stand, and I will move the Earth”) inscribed on it, while the colour of the School was designated yellow.

 In 2004, the newest School of the Faculty was established, that of Spatial Planning and Development Engineering.